ahmedesmailmehanna/Neural-Network-Cpp/README.md

 ## Features

-- Layer Support: Includes fully connected (dense) layers.
+- Layer Support: Includes fully connected (dense) layers and Convolutional layers.
 - Activation Functions: Built-in support for ReLU, Sigmoid, and Softmax.
 - Dataset Utilities: Functions for loading and preprocessing the MNIST dataset.
 - Serialization: Save and load models for reuse.